k-eeer/screenDrugToSpecificProteinWithSmina/README.md

-**[optional]**  You can use buildSql.sh to build a MySQL table of PubChem pages of  possible drug information.(pubchempy should be installd by "

-    $sudo pip install pubchempy")
+**[optional]**  You can use buildSql.sh to build a MySQL table of PubChem pages of  possible drug information.(pubchempy should be installd by "$sudo pip install pubchempy")

         $sh ./buildSql.sh